Steer Clear Of UV Rays While Driving This Summer

 Solar UVC doesn’t bother us as it is absorbed by our atmosphere before reaching the Earth’s surface; but we need to look out for both UVA and UVB Both beaming nasties have the potential to cause eye and skin damage, and have been linked with skin cancer.

-So how much of this stuff is getting to us through our windscreen and car windows?
+So how much UV is getting to us through our windscreen and car windows?

 While most types of auto glass block the majority of UVB rays, the degree of protection from UVA depends on the type of glass, and other factors such as the position of the vehicle in relation to the sun.